1983–84 FA Cup: Final

-TV Coverage
+Television coverage

 The right to show FA Cup games were, as with Football League matches, shared between the BBC and ITV network.
 For the first time, four games were allowed to be screened Live from the Third round to the Sixth round and shared between the two companies, as well as the Final.
-An attempt by the broadcasters to show the Semi-Finals live on consecutive Sunday afternoons was rejected by the FA in November 1983.
 Other games were shown in a highlights format.
-ITV coverage was now nationalized for the first time, although a strike prevented ITV coverage of the Third round.
+ITV coverage was now nationalised for the first time, although a strike prevented ITV coverage of the Third round.
 No highlights or live games were screened from Rounds One and Two.